chaos-polymtl/lethe/doc/source/examples/multiphysics/water-injection-in-a-closed-cell/water-injection-in-a-closed-cell.rst

 - Solver: ``gls_navier_stokes`` (with Q1-Q1)
 - Volume of fluid (VOF)
 - Isothermal compressible fluid
+- Unsteady problem handled by an adaptive BDF2 time-stepping scheme
 - Usage of a python script for post-processing data